-South Lakeland District Council adopted the AONB DPD on 28 March 2019.
-It therefore came into effect from that date and forms part of the South Lakeland District Council Development Plan.
+We adopted the AONB DPD on 28 March 2019.
+It came into effect from that date and forms part of our Development Plan.

-Lancaster City Council adopted the AONB DPD on 13 March 2019 and the DPD also forms part of the Lancaster City Council Development Plan.
+Lancaster City Council adopted the AONB DPD on 13 March 2019.
+The DPD also forms part of the Lancaster City Council Development Plan.